Pell's equation: Fundamental solution via continued fractions

-The time for finding the fundamental solution using the continued fraction method, with the aid of the Schönhage–Strassen algorithm for fast integer multiplication, is within a logarithmic factor of the solution size, the number of digits in the pair $(x_1, y_1)$.
+The computation time for finding the fundamental solution using the continued fraction method, with the aid of the Schönhage–Strassen algorithm for fast integer multiplication, is within a logarithmic factor of the solution size, the number of digits in the pair $(x_1, y_1)$.
 However, this is not a polynomial-time algorithm because the number of digits in the solution may be as large as √n, far larger than a polynomial in the number of digits in the input value n.